 Swine flu is caused by a variant strain of influenza virus.
-It is termed H1N1 2009 after the 2009 pandemic that it caused infection millions worldwide.
+It is termed H1N1 2009 after the 2009 pandemic in which it caused infection millions worldwide.

 According to the Robert Koch Institute (RKI) the symptoms of swine flu are similar to other influenza infections.